qurratt-ul-ainn/Effect_of_Salinity_Stress_on_Millet_Growth/README.md

 ---

-## 1. Project Overview
+## Project Overview

-Soil salinity is a major constraint to crop production because increasing salt concentration can affect seed establishment, water relations, vegetative growth, root development and biomass production.

-This project examines the response of millet to increasing soil salinity under controlled pot conditions.
+This repository documents a controlled pot experiment examining how an increasing soil salinity gradient affected millet establishment, vegetative growth, root development, and biomass production.
+Five target EC levels (1, 4, 8, 12, and 16 dS m⁻¹) were evaluated using three replications per treatment, giving a total of 15 experimental units.
+The analysis was developed in R to move from the original experimental observations through data quality checks, statistical analysis, visualization, and interpretation.

 ### Research question